This blog may contain affiliate links. Read our disclosure policy for more info.

 Heading into El Salvador from Honduras or Nicaragua, El Tunco is often where travelers first stop.
 While El Salvador is rumored to be unsafe and challenging to travel around, this couldn’t be further from the truth in the town of El Tunco.
 It’s a bustling tourist town complete with ex-pats who’ve called this place home for years.

 In El Tunco you’ll find lots of amazing places to stay and things to do.
 Go surfing (it’s one of the best surf destinations in Central America), or simply just relax at the beach.
-This seaside town offers plenty of amazing restaurants to eat with views of the ocean, and its cobblestoned streets are filled with unique boutique shops and cafes.
+This seaside town offers plenty of amazing restaurants to eat at with views of the ocean, and its cobblestoned streets are filled with unique boutique shops and cafes.

 15. Ruta de las Flores